nichwch/econagentsim/README.md

 # Model Assumptions:

-Long term goal is to make as few variables exogenous as possible\n Derive EVERYTHING from individual behavior\n
+Long term goal is to make as few variables exogenous as possible
+Derive EVERYTHING from individual behavior

-What is exogenous(for now)\n
+What is exogenous(for now)
-All initial variables (prices, information, agent parameters, firm parameters, etc. etc.)\n
+All initial variables (prices, information, agent parameters, firm parameters, etc. etc.)

 Model proceeds on a step by step basis
 Each step represents a day in real-time
 During each step, information is propagated and choices are made by agents and firms

 # Agents
   All agents are adults